kenken64/NUSISS-DevOpsEng/workshop/workshop7.md

         }
 ```

-1. Commit your codes to the github and watch how the build will fail.
+7. Commit your codes to the github and watch how the build will fail.

-1. Capture screenshot of the failed build, save it along as part of your submission.
+8. Capture screenshot of the failed build, save it along as part of your submission.

-1. Create a Dockerfile on the root of the project directory for this dotnet project. *Hint shown in during lecturer day3.
+9. Create a Dockerfile on the root of the project directory for this dotnet project. *Hint shown in during lecturer day3.

+10. Commit the Dockefile into your github repository.

-1. Configure your jenkins's pre build step to publish this project's image to dockerhub.
+11. Configure your jenkins's pre build step to publish this project's image to dockerhub.
 Use your own dockerhub username as the prefix of the image tag.

 ![CodeStar Project Details](screens/docker_jenkins.jpg "CodeStar Project Details")